FrancescaK/blogposts/introducing-nedb.md

 # NeDB: a lightweight Javascript database using MongoDB's API

 Sometimes you need database functionality but want to avoid the constraints that come with installing a full-blown solution.
-Maybe you're writing a desktop application with Node Webkit, and don't want to ask your users to install MongoDB.
-Maybe you are writing a Node service or web application that needs to be easily packageable, for example a <a href="https://github.com/louischatriot/braindead-ci" target="_blank">continuous integration server</a>.
-Or maybe you just want to build a prototype quickly.
+Maybe you are writing a Node service or web application that needs to be easily packageable, such as a <a href="https://github.com/louischatriot/braindead-ci" target="_blank">continuous integration server</a>.
+Maybe you're writing a desktop application with Node Webkit, and don't want to ask your users to install an external database.
 That's when you need <a href="https://github.com/louischatriot/nedb">NeDB</a>.

 NeDB is a lightweight database written entirely in Javascript, and that implements the well-known and loved MongoDB API.
 It is packaged as a Node module that be used with a simple `require`.
 You can use it as an in-memory only or persistent datastore.